-If an FMIIf a securities settlement facility settles transactions that involve the settlement of two linked obligations (for example, securities or foreign exchange transactions), it should eliminate principal risk by conditioning the final settlement of one obligation upon the final settlement of the other.
+If an FMI a securities settlement facility settles transactions that involvecomprise the settlement of two linked obligations (for example, securities or foreign exchange transactions), it should eliminate principal risk by conditioning the final settlement of one obligation upon the final settlement of the other.

 3.12.1.
 The settlement of a financial transaction by an FMIa securities settlement facility may involve the settlement of two linked obligations, such as the delivery of securities against payment of cash or securities or the delivery of one currency against delivery of another currency.
 In this context, principal risk may be created when one obligation is settled, but the other obligation is not (for example, the securities are delivered but no cash payment is received).
 Because this principal risk involves the full value of the transaction, substantial credit losses as well as substantial liquidity pressures may result from the default of a counterparty or, more generally, the failure to complete the settlement of both linked obligations.
 Further, a settlement default could result in high replacement costs (that is, the unrealised gain on the unsettled contract or the cost of replacing the original contract at market prices that may be changing rapidly during periods of stress).
-An FMIA securities settlement facility should eliminate or mitigate these risks through the use of a DvP, DvD, or PvP settlement mechanism.
+An FMIA securities settlement facility should eliminate or mitigate these risks through the use of an appropriate DvP, DvD7 or PvP settlement mechanism.

 - 10.1.
-An FMIA securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMI securities settlement facility settles on a gross or net basis and when finality occurs. - 3.12.2.
-An FMIA securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by linking the final settlement of one obligation to the final settlement of the other through an appropriate DvP, DvD, or PvP settlement mechanism (see also PrincipleSSF Standard 4 on credit risk, Principle 7SSF Standard 6 on liquidity risk, and Principle 8SSF Standard 7 on settlement finality).
-DvP, DvD, and PvP settlement mechanisms eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation occurs.
-If an FMIIf a securities settlement facility effects settlements using a DvP, DvD, or PvP settlement mechanism, it should settle a high percentage of obligations through that mechanism.
-In the securities market, for example, a DvP settlement mechanism is a mechanism that links a securities transfer and a funds transfer in such a way as to ensure that delivery occurs if and only if the corresponding payment occurs.
-DvP Similarly, a PvP settlement mechanism is a mechanism which ensures that the final transfer of a payment in one currency occurs if and only if the final transfer of a payment in another
+An FMIA securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation also occurs, regardless of whether the FMIsecurities settlement facility settles on a gross or net basis and when finality occurs. - 10.1.1.
+3.12.2.
+An FMI that is an exchange of value settlement system should eliminate principal risk by linking the final settlement of one obligation to the final settlement of the other through an appropriate DvP, DvD, or PvP settlement mechanism (see also Principle 4 on credit risk, Principle 7 on liquidity risk, and Principle 8 on settlement finality).
+DvP, DvD, DvP, DvD and PvP settlement mechanisms eliminate principal risk by ensuring that the final settlement of one obligation occurs if and only if the final settlement of the linked obligation occurs.
+If an FMI a securities settlement facility effects settlements using a DvP, DvD7 or PvP settlement mechanism, it should settle a high percentage of obligations through that mechanism.
+In the securities market, for example, a DvP settlement mechanism is a mechanism that links a securities transfer and a funds transfer in such a way as to ensure that delivery occurs if and only